-Recent reports by pest.co.uk suggest that the population of rats in the UK has increased from 30 million in a year to 150m.
+Recent reports by pest.co.uk suggest that the rat population n the UK has increased from 30 million in a year to 150m.
 This has been boosted by quiet urban areas and plentiful waste food.

-According to data from Google’s COVID-19 mobility report, recorded by Android phones in Nottinghamshire with location services enabled, 69% less people have been taking part in retail and recreational activities since the beginning of lockdown last year.
-This is matched by 39% less people going to and from work.
+According to data from Google’s COVID-19 mobility report, recorded by Android phones in Nottinghamshire with location services enabled, 69% fewer people have been taking part in retail and recreational activities since the beginning of lockdown last year.
+This is matched by 39% fewer people going to and from work.

 This lack of social mobility recorded by Google is also corroborated by Apple, who says that 17% less people using Apple phones in the UK have stuck to the same routines they had prior to lockdown.

-Both sets of figures indicate that the large majority of people are heeding Government advice and are staying at home unless absolutely necessary.
+Both sets of figures indicate that most people are heeding Government advice and are staying at home unless absolutely necessary.

-This lack of social mobility, though, is likely to be advantageous to rat populations, with less footfall in key areas, this has allowed rats to breed in a relatively undisturbed manner.
-With less people on the streets, there’s a perfect opportunity to stroll around, less likely to be detected.
+This lack of social mobility, though, is likely to be advantageous to the rat population, with less footfall in key areas; this has allowed rats to breed in a relatively undisturbed manner.
+With fewer people on the streets, there’s a perfect opportunity to stroll around, less likely to be detected.

 These closures have meant that rodents can wander the hallways of previously bustling office buildings undisturbed.
 Likewise, the vacant retail outlets may prove to be a perfect place for a rat to spend their time.
 With a roof over their head, relative warmth and the potential food to be sourced from within the premises, it makes for an ideal home for rodents.